 Setting up shipping and taxes

-Another technical aspect you’ll need to take care of is the shipping and taxes.
+Another technical aspect you’ll need to take care of is shipping and taxes.

 For shipping, we recommend using Amazon’s default rates.
 They’re calculated based on industry standards for each product category.
-Watch our tutorial on shipping settings here.
-You’ll also have to set your return address – watch that tutorial here.
+Watch our tutorial on shipping and returns below:

 Keeping your Amazon account healthy

 Amazon’s priority is the buyer.
-It wants its customers to keep coming back and buying more from the platform.
-So that’s why there are strict rules for sellers – to ensure the customer has a good experience.
+It wants its buyers to keep coming back and spending more.
+That’s why they have strict rules for sellers – to ensure the buyer has a good experience.

 If your store’s performance metrics don’t meet Amazon’s standards, they’ll issue warnings and then penalties if nothing is improved.
 Too many infractions and your Amazon account will be suspended.
 So it’s best to keep an eye on your metrics before things get out of hand.